Australia culls ducks in bid to stop bird flu outbreak

 Australia exports about 4 percent of its poultry products each year to about 60 countries, with Hong Kong typically the biggest buyer, Dubs said.

-Overall exports, which include eggs, chicken feed and other products are worth about A$40 million ($38 million) a year, he said.
+Overall exports, which include eggs, chicken feed and other products are worth about A$40 million a year, he said.

 Lab analysis has confirmed that 578 people have been infected with the H5N1 bird flu virus since 2003.
 Of those, 340 have died - a death rate never before seen from a flu virus.